 Be creative, make it suitable and fun!

 Regarding creativity in finding the right alternative in behavior, the sky’s the limit.
-Make it fun for your dog!
+Make it fun for your dog, choose an alternative in behavior he is thrilled about performing.
 It pays off very soon and will be more fun for you, too.

-I am very happy to help you with learning your dog’s language and finding the right alternative in behavior to jumping at you for your dog.
+I’d be happy to help you with learning your dog’s language and finding the right alternative in behavior to jumping up at you for your dog specifically.